-- set the device to use face fusion for authentication.
+- Face Fusion: Set the device to use face fusion for authentication.
 This setting can improve authentication rates for some users.
-This setting can be used in conjunction with either the Fast Mode or the Fusion Mode in the Two Sensor Mode setting.

-• Fusion Time out

-- set the device to automatically time out after a specified number of minutes, if authentication is unsuccessful (1-20).

-• Interphone - set the device to act as an interphone to allow communication between people on either side of the door (Not Use or Use).
+This setting can be used in conjunction with either the Fast Mode or the Fusion Mode in the Two Sensor Mode setting. - Fusion Time out: Set the device to automatically time out after a specified number of minutes, if authentication is unsuccessful (1-20). - Interphone: Set the device to act as an interphone to allow communication between people on either side of the door (Not Use or Use).